AlgoMaster Logo

 If a string x divides both str1 and str2, then the length of x must divide both len(str1) and len(str2).
 Since we want the longest such string, its length must be exactly gcd(len(str1), len(str2)).

-So instead of trying every possible prefix, we can jump straight to the one candidate that could be the answer: the prefix of length gcd(len(str1), len(str2)).
-Then we just need to verify that this candidate actually divides both strings.
+So instead of trying every possible prefix, we go straight to the one candidate that could be the answer: the prefix of length gcd(len(str1), len(str2)).
+Then we verify that this candidate divides both strings.

 Algorithm